-- Applicants and also their parents must not be citizens of the Republic of Korea.
+- Applicants and their parents must not be citizens of the Republic of Korea.

 - Dual citizenship holders that have citizenship in South Korea are not eligible.

-- The applicants must hold citizenship of NIIED selected nations that are invited to take part.
-However, parent(s) may have citizenship of non GKS participating countries.
+- The applicants must hold citizenship of NIIED selected nations invited to participate.
+However, parent(s) may have citizenship of non-GKS participating countries.

 Level of Education

 - Applicants applying for undergraduate programs must have finished formal high school education or are expected to complete can apply for a Bachelor’s or an Associate degree program.

 - Aspirants who completed or are expected to complete an associate degree program can only apply for a bachelor’s degree course.

 - Candidates who can complete high school by February 28, 2023, can apply.
 They must submit official certificates or diplomas and final academic transcripts to the GKS Center, NIIED, no later than February 28, 2023.

 - All applicants need to have a grade point average above 80% or more on a 100-point scale.
 Or, one should rank within the top 20% of one’s class from their last attended educational institution.